 How is my rating calculated?

 After every session, we ask students to rate their tutor on a scale of 1 to 5.
 Your rating is an average of all ratings that you have received on Cambly filtering unfair ratings.
 The current average tutor rating on Cambly is a 4.8 / 5.0.
-Ratings are updated once a week, so no single student's review will impact your overall rating.
+Ratings are updated once a week, so no single student's rating should impact your overall rating.

 What if I get an unfair rating?

 We do extensive filtering in order to minimize unfair ratings.
 Also, given that a tutor may accumulate hundreds to thousands of ratings over time, a few unfair ratings has very little impact on the overall rating.
 In fact, over time, a tutor's rating should be representative of the tutor's ability to impress students.

 Can I get feedback on why my rating dropped or increased?

 How does my rating impact my Cambly experience?

 Tutors with higher ratings receive higher Priority Hour access (up to 3 weeks).
 In addition, students often choose their tutor based on the tutors' experience and overall ratings.

 How can I improve my ratings?

-The best way to improve your ratings is to try your best to impress every student you get.
-Some methods that have been successful for top tutors are: focusing the session on the student's specific needs, coming prepared with a library full of great content, giving many corrections, maintaining a friendly and encouraging atmosphere, etc. The bottom line is if a student believes that you are helping them, they will not only rate you highly, but also come back to you again and again.
+The best way to improve your ratings is to try your best to impress your students.
+Some methods that have been successful for top tutors are: focusing the session on the student's specific needs, coming prepared with a library full of great content, giving many corrections, maintaining a friendly and encouraging atmosphere, etc. If your students believe that you are helping them, not only will they rate you highly, they will also request to chat with you again.
 A great rating is just a byproduct of helping your students.
 Check the Tutor Guide for some Best Practice Videos from top tutors.